 In the article “China’s Movie Ticket King on What Studios Can Learn About Digital Marketing” Mr. Xiang explained how Weying’s mobile ticketing service is used on WeChat and QQ – both services have over 800 million users.
-The audience uses Weying to buy movie thickets, check show times etc. This generates data.
-Mr. Xiang calls this “…the movie going DNA of each individual audience member.
-We know their movie going history in every detail: what kind of movies they like; what time they go to the movies.”
-This data is then used to enhance digital marketing and distribution in a laser like targeted way.
+The audience uses Weying to buy movie tickets, check showtimes, etc. This generates data.
+Mr. Xiang calls this “…the movie-going DNA of each individual audience member.
+We know their movie-going history in every detail: what kind of movies they like; what time they go to the movies.”
+This data is then used to enhance digital marketing and distribution in a laser-like targeted way.

 Hollywood story structure and Chinese digital marketing is a powerful combination.
 But what else can you do to ensure a successful co-production?
 You can…

 In the THR article “Hollywood and China: A Fad or Future of the Film Industry?”
 Dominic Ng, Chairman and CEO of East West Bank said: “There are a lot of Chinese Americans aspiring to be in this industry…Hopefully smart execs on both ends will look into Chinese Americans, who are totally bicultural and understand what needs to be done to make co-productions effective and profitable, and start tapping into these folks who are very good at making movies as well.”

 In my next blog post – I will discuss ways American and Chinese film companies can find Chinese-Americans (or American’s who have Chinese film experience) to add to their team.